TMVector/DiscriminatedUnion/README.md

 );
 ```

 Or you can extend the Union type.
-It's neater and safer, but you have to implement each of the constrcutors :(
+It's neater and safer, but you have to implement each of the constructors :(

 ```csharp
 class Vehicle : Union<Bike, Car, Lorry>